 Remove the blade and add the dark chocolate drops, mix through using a spatula to distribute the chocolate evenly.
 Spoon into the prepared tin and smooth the top.

-Bake for 55 minutes or until cooked through and coming away from the sides.
+Bake for 55 minutes or until cooked through (a skewer inserted should come out clean) and coming away from the sides of tin.
 Allow to cool in the tin for 25 minutes, then remove by lifting out with the baking paper and place on a wire rack to finish cooling.